 The Harding University Honor Society of Nursing, established in 1976, became the Epsilon Omicron Chapter of Sigma Theta Tau International in 1981.
 Sigma Theta Tau International is an international nursing honor society recognizing excellence in nursing practice, leadership, academic achievement, and research efforts of nurses.
 An annual induction is held for qualified nursing students who have maintained a high scholastic average and have demonstrated outstanding achievement in nursing.
 Community nurse leaders, with a minimum of a baccalaureate degree, who have demonstrated marked achievement in nursing, are also eligible for membership.
-To be eligible for invitation into the chapter, nursing students are to: $\triangleright$ completed at least one half of the nursing curriculum.
+To be eligible for invitation into the chapter, nursing students are to:

-Be members of the BSN or MEPN nursing class of Harding University, having
+Be members of the BSN or MEPN nursing class of Harding University, having completed at least one half of the nursing curriculum.

-- > Have a minimum cumulative grade point average of 3.0. - $\triangleright$ Be ranked in the upper 35% of their graduating class. - > Be in good academic standing with the Carr College of Nursing and Harding University.
+- > Have a minimum cumulative grade point average of 3.0. - ▶ Be ranked in the upper 35% of their graduating class. - ▶ Be in good academic standing with the Carr College of Nursing and Harding University.